Office of the Secretary, Department of Defense (DoD).

 Section B. [Reserved]

 Appendix D to Part 1122—Terms and Conditions for NP Article IV, “Other National Policy Requirements”

-DoD Components are to use the following standard wording in NP Article IV of their general terms and conditions in accordance with provisions of Subpart B of this part:
+A DoD Component must use the following wording for NP Article IV of its general terms and conditions in accordance with the provisions of Subpart B of this part.

 NP Article IV.
 Other National Policy Requirements.
 (December 2014)